citp/privacy-policy-historical/m/me/mem/memedroid.com.md

 #### Do we use cookies?

 Yes (Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information).
-We use cookies to understand and save your preferences for future visits.
+We use cookies to understand and save your preferences for future visits, to get anonymous usage statistics and for advertising purposes.

 #### Do we disclose any information to outside parties?